Persona: Trinity Soul

 Persona: Trinity Soul is a Japanese anime television series.
-It is a spin-off of the PlayStation 2 game Persona 3, taking place ten years after the game's events.
+It is a spin-off of the Persona video game series, taking place ten years after the game's events.

 Produced by Aniplex and animated by its subsidiary A-1 Pictures, the series aired in Japan on Tokyo MX from January 5 to June 28, 2008.
 It also features music by Taku Iwasaki.
 In February 2010, NIS America announced it would broadcast the series in North America with the original Japanese dub.

 According to the official Persona 3 Portable fanbook, Trinity Soul is considered to be an alternative entry in the series.

 Story

 Persona: Trinity Soul takes place in 2020, approximately ten years after the end of Persona 3.
 It is set in Ayanagi City, a city located near the Sea of Japan, where the police force is investigating several "Reverse" cases, wherein the victims are turned inside-out.
 Ten years ago, Ayanagi City had been subjected to a sudden outbreak of Apathy Syndrome, which the city has since recovered from.

 In the midst of the crisis, two brothers named Shin and Jun Kanzato move back to Ayanagi to see their elder brother Ryō, who is now the Superintendent of the Ayanagi City Police.
 It has been ten years since the three siblings last met with each other.

 It was said that the mysterious incidents in Ayanagi City were linked to covert testing conducted under Keisuke Komatsubura's watch, which tried to locate all known Persona users and find the strongest by weeding them out via Persona experiments before it was disbanded.